Massage for Spinal Stenosis

 Massage for spinal stenosis can often be used to temporarily alleviate the discomfort associated with this degenerative neck and back condition.

 The pain of spinal stenosis is normally located in the neck or lower back but can radiate to the arms, hips and legs.
 Some flexibility may be lost and there can be discomfort when leaning backward.
 You also may experience cramping, numbness and tingling if you have spinal stenosis.
-Whether you’re not able to walk for long periods of time because of this condition, or you are physically unable to stretch or extend your back, massage may be beneficial for the negative effects that spinal stenosis is having on your life.
+If you’re not able to walk for long periods of time because of this condition, or you are physically unable to stretch or extend your back, massage may be beneficial for the negative effects that spinal stenosis is having on your life.

 If you’re experiencing neck or back pain that you’re concerned about, contact your health care provider.
-He or she can determine whether or not the pain you feel is caused by spinal stenosis, and if it is, prescribe various conservative treatments including massage and physical therapy for spinal stenosis.
+He or she can determine whether or not the pain you feel is caused by spinal stenosis, and, if it is, prescribe various conservative treatments, including massage physical therapy for spinal stenosis.

 Massage therapy for spinal stenosis can include:

 - Deep tissue massage, a massage utilizing direct pressure to release tension in your ligaments, tendons and muscles

 - Cranialsacral Therapy, a gentle manipulation of the soft tissue and bones of your head, spine and pelvis

 - Swedish massage which involves rubbing, kneading or stretching your muscles

 On occasion, some patients diagnosed with spinal stenosis require more than non-surgical treatment like massage to live a fully functioning lifestyle once again.
 There are other options available for pain relief, including the state-of-the-art, minimally invasive procedures performed at Laser Spine Institute.
-Recovery times are quicker and success rates are much higher than other treatments like open-back surgery, leaving you free to get out and enjoy life more quickly than you might have imagined.
-Contact us today for a free MRI or CT scan review, and to receive more information about our facility.
+Our procedures have quicker recovery times and higher success rates than other treatments like open back surgery.
+Contact us today for a free review of your MRI or CT scan, and to receive more information about our facilities.